aeo/style-guide/CSS.md

 Shorthand properties
 --------------------
-*\*In Flux\** **Use shorthand properties where possible.**
+**Use shorthand properties where possible.**

 CSS offers a variety of shorthand properties (like font) that should be used whenever possible, even in cases where only one value is explicitly set.
+The exception to this rule is that shorthand should not produce inheritance bugs (eg. using `background: url(...) no-repeat;` may clobber a necessary background-color).

 Using shorthand properties is useful for code efficiency and understandability.